 No matter how you cruise, there will come a time when you lose your sense of direction.
 If this isn't disorienting enough, try being told “aft, forward, starboard, and port.”
 Experienced cruisers know to brush up on their nautical terms before setting sail.
 When your captain announces, “complimentary lobster tails, Deck 15 Aft” you won’t want to miss a beat.

-3. FAILING TO TIMETABLE AHEAD
+3. FAILING TO SCHEDULE AHEAD

 There are two ways guests can go about their cruise, plan it out or play it by ear.
 Although both are fine options, you will never find an experienced cruiser with a checklist leaving it up to chance.
 These folks know what they want and they know that their wish list activities fill up fast.
-Whether it's a speciality dining venue, a Broadway show, or a shore excursion, it pays to be proactive and book ahead of time!
+Whether it's a specialty dining venue, a Broadway show, or a shore excursion, it pays to be proactive and book ahead of time!

 4. QUESTION THE CAPTAIN